vaginessa/doenerium/README.md

 - Ultra high quality obfuscation
 - Easy to setup (just modify the "config.js" file)
 - Sends everything to your webhook in beautiful embeds
-- Analyzes the data which was stolen and sends a
+- Analyzes the data which was stolen and sends a zip file to your discord webhook
+- Browser autofill grabber
+- Browser history grabber
+- Crypto clipper
+- Searches for keywords in cookies, passwords, autofill and lists them on the top of the cookie/password/autofill log files

 ## Setup:
 - Download the files